-There were 5 comorbidities that were not recorded for any patient who died: AIDS/HIV, liver disease, ECI coagulopathy, ECI weight loss and ECI fluid electrolyte disorders.
-Corresponding variables were excluded from the modelling process.
+There were 5 comorbidities that were not recorded for any patient who died: AIDS/HIV, liver disease, ECI coagulopathy, ECI weight loss and ECI fluid electrolyte disorders, and these variables were thus excluded from the modelling process.

 The “BRL any” model included age, sex, ASA, cancer, CNS, kidney disease, obesity, anemia and heart condition.
-The "BRL all model only included ASA, cancer, CNS and kidney disease.
+The "BRL all model only included ASA, cancer, CNS, and kidney disease.

-There were no observed differences for two versus three knots in models with age modeled by restricted cubic splines.
-We will therefore only present results for three knots.
-No use of splines however improved the observed AUCs compared to simpler main effect models.
-The “BRL any” model had an estimated AUC (95 % CI) of 0.78 (0.75-0.82).
+We observed no relevant differences between models based on age described by restricted cubic splines with two versus three knots and therefore only present results for models based on three knots.
+The use of splines did however not improve the accuracy of the models when compared to simpler main effect models.
+The “BRL any” model had an estimated AUC of 0.78 (CI: 0.75-0.82).
 The altered version without cancer performed equally good.
-The “BRL any” model was significantly better than the “BRL all” model with AUC 0.70 (0.66-0.74).
-Univariable models with ASA, CCI or ECI performed poorly with AUC lower than, or at least not distinguishable from 0.7.
-The model with age and sex performed better but still with AUC not significantly higher than 0.7 (Table 3).
+The “BRL any” model was significantly better than the “BRL all” model with AUC 0.70 (CI: 0.66-0.74).
+Univariable models with ASA, CCI or ECI performed poorly with an that was AUC lower than 0.7.
+A model based on only age and sex performed slightly better than models using the comorbidity measures above, but with an AUC not statistically significantly above 0.7 (Table 3).

 Table 3: Area Under the Curve (AUC) as a measure of predictive power for the ‘BRL any’ model compared to ‘BRL all’, a simpler model with age and sex, as well as univariable models with ASA score and the Charlson (CCI) or Elixhauser (ECI) comorbidity indices.
 Age was included as either a main effect, or in the form of restricted cubic splines (RCS) with three knots.